ComponentsCard

 1. Click the three-dot menu on the card.

-• Image Path: Path/URL to the card image.
+• Image Path: Optional header image displayed above the card content.

-• Call-to-Action Text: Optional CTA label (for example, “Learn more”).
+• Call-to-Action Text: Optional CTA label such as “Learn more”.

-• Horizontal Layout: Toggle on to switch from vertical to horizontal layout.
+• Horizontal Layout: Toggle to switch between vertical (default) and side-by-side layout.

-Use Card Group to lay out multiple cards in columns without writing MDX.
+Use Card Group to lay out multiple cards in columns without touching MDX.

 1. Place your cursor on a new line.